irfanhakim-as/homelab-wiki/courses/hypervisor.md

 - [ESXi: Adding a Network Card](../topics/esxi.md#adding-a-network-card)

-### Disk Pass-through
+### PCIe Passthrough

-This topic details how to enable disk pass-through on the hypervisor.
+This details the process of passing through PCIe devices to a virtual machine on the hypervisor.

 - [ESXi: Disk Pass-through](../topics/esxi.md#disk-pass-through)